This means that you have been accepted for this course.

 Registration consists of:

-The Registration Wizard will be live from 12 September.
+With the exception of Nursing and Midwifery students (please see below), the Registration Wizard will be live from 10.00am on Monday 14 September.
 Your username and password will allow you to go online to check emails and start your registration before you arrive at the University.
 The Registration Wizard leads you through the required steps, but a Registration Wizard Guide is available online and details will be provided in your Welcome Guide.

-Depending on your programme of study you may be allowed to choose your courses before Welcome Week.
+Depending on your programme of study, you may be allowed to choose your modules, when using the Registration Wizard.
 Please note that this differs vastly between programmes and Schools.
-You must check your Queen’s email before 12 September to find out what is required regarding course enrolment.
+You must check your Queen’s email on an ongoing basis, following receipt, to find out what is required regarding enrolment.

-Information will also be available on the registration website at www.qub.ac.uk/welcome.
+Information will also be available on the Welcome Week website at www.qub.ac.uk/welcome.

 Any queries about accommodation should be addressed to: